 All human beings have an innate desire to express ourselves by effectively using our skills and talents in the real world.
 This depends on our ability to control where we direct our attention, and to focus on 1 thing at a time.

 We move between 4 attentional states that reflect our quality and span of attention: The Reactive Zone, Scattered Zone, Tactical Zone and Big Picture Zone.
 The goal is to get in flow—the state where you’re so absorbed in an activity that everything else fades away—and improve your capacity for absorbed attention by alternating between the Tactical and Big Picture zones.
-Do get our complete book summary bundle to learn how to overcome distractions, direct your focus and cultivate the whole brain at an individual level, and how to improve productivity and innovation at an organizational level.
+You can get our complete summary bundle to learn more on how to overcome distractions, direct your focus and cultivate the whole brain at an individual level, and how to improve productivity and innovation at an organizational level.

 SPIRITUAL ENERGY => Need for Significance